A Complete Guide To Visiting Cham Island

 Just 15 kilometres off Hoi An’s stunning coastline rise the Cham Islands—a set of eight granite masses of land.
 Their turquoise waters provide visitors with snorkelling, diving and fishing opportunities, along with many powdery sand beaches to choose from.
-The islands themselves are home to a number of small historical sights that can be seen with a motorbike tour or by strolling the quiet lanes at your own pace.
+The Cham Islands themselves are home to a number of small historical sights.
+They can be seen with a motorbike tour or by strolling the quiet lanes at your own pace.
 If you’re after a slice of local life, staying the night and watching the sun sink behind the mainland is a highly recommended way to unplug.

-Hon Lao, the largest and main island, was initially settled by the Cham people around 3,000 years ago.
+Hon Lao the largest and main island, was initially settled by the Cham people around 3,000 years ago.
 Throughout history, the eastern side of Hon Lao has been a favourable place to anchor ships.
-Half of the island is, in fact, an army base and, up until recently, the military had restricted access to Cham Islands for tourists.
+Half of the island is, in fact, an army base.
+Up until recently, the military had restricted access to Cham Islands for tourists.

-This is the main town of Hon Lao Island, and it is currently in the midst of an identity crisis.
-Bai Lang is composed of the main port for the island, restaurants, homestays, souvenir shops, as well as Bai Ong beach.
-One minute Bai Lang is a sleepy oceanside town where you can envision your worries drifting away on each passing wave, while the next minute it’s a buzzing stop for the boatloads of day-tripping tourists.
+This is the main town of Hon Lao Island, currently in the midst of an identity crisis.
+Bai Lang comprises of the main port for the island, restaurants, homestays, souvenir shops, as well as Bai Ong beach.
+One minute Bai Lang is a sleepy oceanside town where you can envision your worries drifting away on each passing wave.
+While the next minute, it’s a buzzing stop for the boatloads of day-tripping tourists.

 Five kilometres southeast of the main port, along the coastal road, you’ll find Bai Lang’s younger and undeveloped sibling—Bai Huong.
 A village stitched together with a dozen or so lanes where around each corner you’ll see fishing nets being repaired and traps being mended.

-The public ferry is a much slower mode of transport than the rest, but it’s also one that is much easier on your wallet—and your stomach.
+The public ferry is a much slower mode of transport than the rest,.
+But it’s also one that is much kinder on your wallet—and your stomach.
 It travels to the Cham Islands once every day, and it can be caught from two locations, An Hoi and Cua Dai Pier.

 Location #1 – An Hoi